๐ŸŒฟ Free & Open Access Resources

 References

 All coping strategies featured in this project are grounded in peer-reviewed research.
-Sources are listed here in APA format for full transparency and academic integrity.

 Box Breathing / Breathwork